Café

 Friday, November 29, 2024, 9–10 AM (EST), Zoom, Passcode: 329436 | Register here

-Topic: Leveraging Geographic Information Systems, Remote Sensing and Machine Learning in Climate Change Research
+Topic: Leveraging Geographic Information System, Remote Sensing and Machine Learning in Climate Change Research

 Collaborators: WeCLISH and PARTAKE Africa